veganaip/veganaip.github.io/_recipes/rainbow-buddha-bowl.md

    - Cucumber slices
    - Avocado slices

-2. Drizzle with tahini sauce or avocado sauce.
+2. Drizzle with creamy tigernut sauce or avocado sauce.

 3. Sprinkle with fresh herbs and sliced tigernuts.